Wedding Show Rounds are available to book, click here for yours, Elopement, Smaller and Full options available.

 Garden Ethos: Like our Quaker Forbears, treading lightly is our aim.
 In the cafe we talk about food yards not food miles, the garden is run sustainably with biomass heat, rainwater harvesting, we even use recycled timber for our woodland paths.

 - Spring: National Heritage Daffodil Collection, tulips, spring flowers, bulbs, scree and rock garden.

 - Summer: herbaceous borders, rose arches, potager, vegetables, herbs, soft fruits, water feature, grass labyrinth.

 - Autumn: Apple and fruit harvest, dahlias, flowering bulbs including nerines.

 - All year: Woodland walks & Champion trees.

-The Cafe serves Barrista coffee, Backhouse blended teas, home baking, breakfasts, light lunches and teas.
-Free WiFi.
+The Café serves organic, fairtrade, Barista coffee, Backhouse blended teas, home baking, breakfasts, light lunches and teas.
 We use produce from the garden grown free from chemicals and locally sourced ingredients where possible.